Olesmor/magisk-nano-miitomo/README.md

 This Magisk Module is meant for users that can't or don't want to use Xposed, Xposed users can use my [SecurityBypasser](https://github.com/Nanolx/MiitomoSecurityBypasser) Xposed module, instead.

-Download from 'Releases' tab on github (or create a zip file from the git repo) and flash the zip file using TWRP or install it using Magisk Manager.
+Download 'magisk-nano-miitomo-release.zip' from on github (or create a zip file from the git repo) and flash the zip file using TWRP or install it using Magisk Manager.
 After you've installed it, reboot the device and Miitomo will work.

 For further information refer to:
 * [Magisk](http://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)